Nethereum/Nethereum.Docs/docs/introduction/keystore.md

 First we will need to create the standard file name, which includes the UTC time and account address.

-Then we will use the password to encrypt and store the private key into a JSON formatted output, which it will be save into the file.
+Then we will use the password to encrypt and store the private key into a JSON formatted output, which will be saved into the file.

 ```csharp
 var fileName = service.GenerateUTCFileName(address);